Enterprise System Engineering: Course Description

 Enterprise Strategic Management (13745):

-The course prepares students to become familiar with strategic vision, strategic planning, strategic diagnosis, strategic choices strategy implementation, creating value for the enterprise stakeholders.
+The course will prepare students to become familiar with strategic vision, strategic planning, strategic diagnosis, strategic choices strategy implementation, creating value for the enterprise stakeholders.
 It includes an understanding of technology innovation, power relationships and key factors of enterprise competitiveness and performance in each functions especially financial function.

 Cloud Computing and Big Data (13743):